microsoft/nn-Meter/docs/builder/test_fusion_rules.md

 ### Step 4: Register Customized Operator into nn-Meter

-Run the following command to register customized backend into nn-Meter:
+Run the following command to register customized operator into nn-Meter:

 ``` bash
 nn-meter register --operator path/to/meta/file